The NTNU System at the S&I Challenge 2025 SLA Open Track: Method

 \subsection{Score fusion}

 To integrate the complementary strengths of the speech and MLLM graders, we adopt a score fusion strategy.
 Specifically, the proficiency score predicted by a multimodal grader for each spoken response is first discretized into one of eight CEFR-aligned intervals: [0.0–2.25), [2.25–2.75), [2.75–3.25), [3.25–3.75), [3.75–4.25), [4.25–4.75), [4.75–5.25), and [5.25–6.0].
+These intervals are derived from the annotation range used in the Speak \& Improve Corpus, which spans CEFR levels from A2 to C1+ in 0.5-point increments.
 For each interval, the optimal interpolation weight $w_k$ is selected via grid search on the development set, with the objective of minimizing the root mean square error (RMSE) between the fused prediction and the reference score.
-These weights were then fixed for evaluation.
+The weights were then fixed for evaluation.
 The mathematical formulation for this fusion is